Baked Cinnamon Sugar Donut Holes

 - 1/4 teaspoon salt

-- 1/2 cup International Delight Caramel Macchiato Iced Coffee
+- 1/2 cup International Delight Caramel Macchiato Iced Coffee or milk

 - 1/4 cup plain Greek yogurt